Trip Facts

 The Dhaulagiri Circuit Trek in Nepal, part of the Great Himalayan Trail (GHT), is a challenging camping trek that leads to the base of Dhaulagiri, the world’s seventh-highest mountain at 8,167 meters (26,246 ft).
 This trek offers an exceptional chance to explore a remote region of the Himalayas, known for its dramatic terrain, with Dhaulagiri rising sharply above the Kali Gandaki Gorge.
 The peak was first successfully climbed in 1960 by a Swiss and Austrian team via the northeast ridge.

-This less-trodden route on the Dhaulagiri Circuit Trek in Nepal provides incredible adventure and a deeply immersive remote experience, making it perfect for camping enthusiasts.
+The Dhaulagiri Circuit Trek in Nepal follows a less-trodden route, offering an incredible adventure.
+Trekkers experience a deeply immersive wilderness, making it ideal for camping enthusiasts.
 Along the way, you cross Nepal’s largest conservation area—the Annapurna Conservation Area—which hosts diverse and exotic flora and fauna.
 Throughout the trek, you will witness pristine natural beauty, ranging from lush alpine vegetation at lower elevations to rugged rock outcrops and pristine ice slopes higher up.
 The trail traverses rugged terrain featuring stunning landscapes rarely seen by visitors.

 The trek circuits around the impressive Dhaulagiri massif via the demanding French Pass.
 On your journey, you will pass through the “hidden valley,” a remote, cold area known for its harsh winds and challenging trails.
 While the Dhaulagiri Circuit Trek in Nepal is more demanding than many other treks in the region, the rewards are extraordinary.